 If your injuries qualify, you may be free to sue the insurance company of the person that caused the accident.
 Kentucky is a pure comparative state, which means that a plaintiff may be able to recover compensation even if he or she was, in some part, at fault for the incident.
 However, it’s important to remember that the amount of compensation you could possibly receive depends on how much you were at fault for the accident.

 What is Negligence?

-A large part of proving that you have a case in a car accident lawsuit is showing that the other party involved in the crash was negligent.
+A large part of proving that you have a case is showing that the other party involved in the crash was negligent.
 For the other driver to be negligent, they have to have acted in a way that other people that showed reasonable levels of care would not do.
 Was someone texting while driving, causing an accident?
 Maybe they ran a red light, or a stop sign.
 It could even be as simple as not giving proper right of way.